Groups

 - Click Save

-Changing a group’s name or description does not affect its members, role assignment, or access filter assignments.
+Changing a group’s name or description does not affect its members, role assignment, or access policy assignments.

 Deleting a Group